 Below is a sample of the Clubs and Societies that are aligned with the University of Sydney Business School.
 For a full list of Clubs and Societies at the University of Sydney, please visit the University of Sydney Union website.

-SUBS is the Business School Faculty Society, and as such caters to all students of the Business School.
-SUBS engages students through three key areas: the interfaculty sports program, its extensive Social calender, and the opportunity to network with a number of firms across a number of disciplines.
+SUBS is the official Business School Faculty Society, and as such caters to all students of the Business School.
+All students studying a Commerce degree at the University of Sydney are automatically members of SUBS.
+The aim of SUBS is to assist the academic and career development of its members and to enrich their university student experience through key vocational and social events such as the interfaculty sports program, and networking opportunities with a number of firms across various disciplines.

 At AAASoc, our mission is to be a 'Triple A' society.
 We seek to promote greater awareness of accounting-related careers within the University of Sydney by being the most accessible, meaningful and rewarding society for all Business students, regardless of major.
 We aim to provide students with unique and innovative events such as academic workshops and careers fairs that connect students with professional services firms.

 AIESEC is the world's largest youth-driven organisation helping young people develop leadership potential.
 We connect our members with passionate youth from around the world and provide a platform for people from different cultures to expand their social and professional networks.
 At AIESEC Sydney, we also offer our members the unique opportunity to develop personally and professional by facilitating an international internship program and attending national and international leadership conferences.

 BAP is a students association for academically successful students majoring in Accounting, Finance or Information Systems.
 Beta Alpha Psi was founded in 1919 in the United States of America.
 The University of Sydney chapter is the first non US based chapter accepted into BAP.